 You should feel comfortable enough with your bankruptcy attorney to answer questions thoroughly.
 If you feel you cannot be candid with your attorney, you need to find new counsel.

-Read any information provided by your bankruptcy attorney.
-I have bankruptcy and debt negotiation information on both my firm website and this blog, including a bankruptcy FAQ and links to bankruptcy videos.
-Many of my clients have found that viewing these materials before our first meeting made it easier to discuss their financial situation and to understand their options.
+We have bankruptcy and debt negotiation information on our firm website and this blog, including a bankruptcy FAQ and links to bankruptcy videos.
+Many of my clients have found that viewing these materials before our first meeting made it easier to discuss their financial situation and understand their options.